 One of the stumbling blocks is that forgiving the people who hurt us is not easy.
 God is clear that He will not forgive if we do not do it.
 We cannot expect to run free and not let other people be redeemed.
 Forgiving becomes easier when we realize that we are the beneficiaries of forgiveness.

 We have to remember that justice is not our job.
 It is up to God to deal with sinners.
-We have to be careful that we no not respond to being hurt by sinning.
+We have to be careful that we do not respond to being hurt with sin.

 When we fail to ask for or offer forgiveness, the answer is spiritual death.
 It blocks all godly blessings.